-As we approach the 4th of July holiday in the U.S., I can't resist putting in a plug for my favorite Revolutionary War movie: "1776", which is a musical about the drafting of the Declaration of Independence.
+As I do every year, I'm taking this opportunity to put in a plug for my favorite Revolutionary War movie: "1776", which is a musical about the drafting of the Declaration of Independence.

 If you've never seen "1776", I highly recommend it.
 It came out in 1972 (based on the Broadway musical of the same name) and I think I've seen it almost every year since I was nine or so.
 That tradition continues to this day; my family always watches it on DVD every July 4th, and we will do so again this year.

 Diana Gabaldon likes it, too; I've heard her describe it as "hilarious, moving, and very singable".
 I asked her specifically about the costumes, because I'm fascinated by the details of the 18th century clothing in this movie, and she said they're pretty accurate.